Hawaiian rebellions (1887–1895): Coup d'état of 1893

-Despite repeated claims that the overthrow was "bloodless", the Queen's Book notes to the contrary that Lilu'okalani received "friends [who] expressed their sympathy in person; amongst these Mrs. J. S. Walker, who had lost her husband by the treatment he received from the hands of the revolutionists.
+Despite repeated claims that the overthrow was "bloodless", the Queen's Book notes to the contrary that Liluʻokalani received "friends [who] expressed their sympathy in person; amongst these Mrs. J. S. Walker, who had lost her husband by the treatment he received from the hands of the revolutionists.
 He was one of many who from persecution had succumbed to death."

 An immediate investigation into the events of the overthrow was commissioned by President Cleveland and conducted by former Congressman James Henderson Blount.
-The Blount Report was completed on July 17, 1893 and concluded that "United States diplomatic and military representatives had abused their authority and were responsible for the change in government."
+The Blount Report was completed on July 17, 1893, and concluded that "United States diplomatic and military representatives had abused their authority and were responsible for the change in government."